Welding Table Top Thickness Guide: 1/4

 What is 1/4" Steel for Welding Table Tops?

-When a 1/4" top is supported by a dense network of interlocking CNC-cut ribs (typically 6"–8" deep), every rib intersection acts as a vertical column of steel, providing high rigidity and strength.
+When a 1/4" top is supported by a dense network of interlocking CNC-cut ribs, every rib intersection acts as a vertical column of steel, providing high rigidity and strength.
 This is a torsion-box design — the moment of inertia (resistance to bending) increases substantially with rib reinforcement.

-Adding ribs with heights of 60 to 100mm can increase the effective stiffness of a 6mm (1/4") plate by three to five times compared to a flat plate of the same thickness.
+Adding ribs with heights of 152 to 203mm can increase the effective stiffness of a 6mm (1/4") plate by three to five times compared to a flat plate of the same thickness.

 Core benefits linked to operational impact: